 Unlike a quick weekend workshop, this class meets once a week for four weeks, giving you time to practice what you learned after each class.
 Our small class size allows individual instructor feedback and guidance on your assignment photos.

-Four 3-hour sessions will unveil the mysteries of your camera, and give you the confidence to progress to creative photography.
+Four 3-hour sessions will unveil the mysteries of your camera, and give you the confidence and knowledge to progress to creative photography.
 Photographic examples and in-class exercises will demonstrate how your choice of aperture, shutter speed, and ISO work together to make images where you are in control.

 Weather permitting, we will venture outside for shoots.
 Weekly assignments, and individual reviews of that work will reinforce class content and speed your progress.